Insider tips from our friends who live in the city…

 Top tip: Pick up fresh and locally produced supplies from the organic food and flower market by the Noorderkerk, which takes place on Saturday mornings.

-3. Explore on foot
+3 Explore on foot or by bike

 Amsterdam’s centre is small.
 Hans Schlager, owner of Water Home, says “crossing it east to west will take a maximum of 45 minutes (on foot),” so there really is little need to pay for public transport.
 Of course, lots of Amsterdammers cycle, and many visitors are keen to join the action.
 You can rent bikes for similar prices across the city – try Yellow Bike Rental or MacBike – “but the style of the Amsterdam bikers is hard to adapt,” warns Hans, mainly because cyclists don’t always stick to the rules of the road.
 Instead, you could just forget the bike and base yourself right in the centre of town.
 Try The Dylan or Boutique Apartment Amsterdam, two seriously stylish hotels in seriously central locations – you do end up paying a little more for the convenience, though.